Careers and Employability Introduction 2021-22

 Virtual work experience

-This year, many students have turned online to boost their employability and so here is a reminder about InsideSherpa, a free platform hosting virtual work experience for students.
+Over the last year, many students have turned online to boost their employability and this remains a great way to get some experience.
+A good place to start is The Forage, a free platform hosting virtual work experience for students.
 It is open to all students.
 Programmes include law firms Pinsent Masons, White & Case, Baker McKenzie and Linklaters and other industries including consulting, entrepreneurship and branding.
 It originates in Australia but is open to and potentially valuable to all.

 Researching the legal profession